actris/data-management-plan/DMP/initial-DMP.md

 **Data utility**

 Atmospheric simulation chamber data contribute to better predict the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes which affect air quality and climate change.
-ACTRIS-ASC unit give access to different types of data and data products essential to a wide range of
+ACTRIS-ASC unit gives access to different types of data and data products essential to a wide range of communities.

-communities.
 Many of these parameters are incorporated in air quality and climate models.

 * Level 2 data provided in DASCS are of high interest for a large community of users in atmospheric science research and related areas, as well as the private sector.
 In particular, they are largely used for modelling activities to develop and/or validate chemical schemes of atmospheric models.